Dr Gulbransen

 While working part time at CADS for 15 years I trained as an Addiction Specialist and am a Fellow of the Australasian Chapter of Addiction Medicine (FAChAM).

-Since 2007 I have run teaching afternoons for trainee GPs in Auckland (RNZCGP GPEP) and have given many educational presentations to GP Peer Review and Continuing Medical Education groups.
+Every month I meet with CADS Auckland doctors and clinicians for education updates.
+I have attended APSAD Conferences in Australia and NZ, and the biennial International Medicine in Addiction Conferences in Sydney and Melbourne.
+I have taught trainee GPs in Auckland (RNZCGP GPEP) and have given many educational presentations to GP Peer Review and Continuing Medical Education groups.